RobinCsl/sentry-in-react-micro-fe/README.md

 ## Instructions

-You should see the following application:
+After going through the [Getting Started](#getting-started) section, you should see the following application in your browser:

 !["screenshot of the application"](./assets/spa.png "screenshot of the application")

 Open your DevTools (e.g. by pressing <kbd>F12</kbd>) and go to the Console tab.